 Solfatara – Walk on Volcanic Grounds

-One of my most special experiences!
+One of my most extraordinary experiences!
 Solfatara is a shallow volcanic crater on the edge of Naples, part of the Phlegraean Fields.

 What makes it special: